Quite some time ago, when we added the ability to monitor MySQL query performance statistics from MySQL’s

 One is by using complex queries on these tables.
 They are in-memory, but they’re not indexed.
 For example, if you run a

-GROUP BY to aggregate rows together by digest, you’ll cause trouble.
+to aggregate rows together by digest, you’ll cause trouble.
 You probably shouldn’t do this, at least not frequently.

 Recall that VividCortex measures everything at 1-second resolution, giving you highly detailed performance statistics about your entire system.
 The statement statistics are no different; we have per-second statement (query) statistics.
 Reading from the P_S table once per second with a

-GROUP BY clause has too much performance impact on the server.
+clause has too much performance impact on the server.

 Don’t Re-Fetch Data